siimon/prom-client/README.md

 active handles and Node.js version.
 See what metrics there are in [lib/metrics](lib/metrics).

-`collectDefaultMetrics` takes 1 options object with 2 entries, a timeout for how often the probe should be fired and a registry to which metrics should be registered.
+`collectDefaultMetrics` takes 1 options object with 3 entries, a timeout for how often the probe should be fired, an optional prefix for metric names and a registry to which metrics should be registered.
 By default probes are launched every 10 seconds, but this can be modified like this:

 ```js
 const client = require('prom-client');